MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Methodology

 \section{Methodology}

 In this section, we propose MECCH, a novel metapath context convolution-based HGNN.
-Before diving into the details of MECCH, we first describe a general framework that can represent most existing metapath-based HGNNs.
+First in Section~\ref{sec:framework}, we describe a general framework that can represent most existing metapath-based HGNNs.
+Then in Section~\ref{sec:mcc}, \ref{sec:mce}, and \ref{sec:conv_mf}, we present the three novel components that constitute MECCH.
+In the end, we also introduce the training losses in Section~\ref{sec:loss} and analyze the model complexity in Section~\ref{sec:complexity}.